mantidproject/documents/Design/VATES/IMDDimensionUpdate.md

 ####MDUnit####

-The reason to separate MDUnit from MDQuantity is to support the concept of conversion better.
-While QLab can be converted to QSample and HKL, according to the Busing-Levy model, it is not possible to represent QLab or QSample in anything other than inverse Angstroms.
+The reason to separate MDUnit from MDFrame is to support the concept of conversion better.
+While QLab can be converted to a different MDFrame, such as QSample or HKL, according to the Busing-Levy model, it is not possible to represent QLab or QSample in anything other than inverse Angstroms properly.
 HKL quantities can be represented in either inverse Angstroms or reciprocal lattice units.
 We would then later be able to add algorithms that support these conversions.
 We currently have to perform these conversions in a bespoke fashion in numerous places particularly in the Crystal module of Mantid.

 HKL (r.l.u) and HKL (A^-1) would be modelled with the same MDQuantity, but with different MDUnits.
 We would of course overload operator== to ensure that instances of these were treated as non-equal.
+Algorithms to perform these conversions both intra MDFrame and inter MDFrame to all data points would be simple enough, but not in the immediate scope of these changes.

 ```cpp
 class MDUnit {